gemini3d/mat_gemini/Readme.md

 ## Usage

-To add paths to all the gemini-matlab functions, from the "gemini-matlab/" directory in Matlab:
+To add paths to all the mat_gemini functions, from the "mat_gemini/" directory in Matlab:

 ```matlab
 setup
 ```

-To run the self-tests, helping ensure you'll be able to correctly generate simulation inputs, from Matlab in the gemini-matlab directory:
+To run the self-tests, helping ensure you'll be able to correctly generate simulation inputs, from Matlab in the mat_gemini/ directory:

 ```matlab
 runtests('tests')